EnzoCalogero/cleaning-Data/README.md

 1. "the Human Activity Recognition Using Smartphones" Dataset on the working directory.
 2. installed on the R system the library dplyr and data.table.

-The script visualise the final data set (using the View() function) the final data set and it writes it on the file "finale.txt" in teh current working directory.
+The script visualise the final data set (using the View() function) and it writes it on the file "finale.txt" in the current working directory.